Skip to Main Content

 Journal Articles

-Using them (rather than Web sources) will improve your chances of producing high quality work.
+Along with the library catalogue, the databases listed below are useful for finding academic articles in Economics and Finance published in reputable peer-reviewed journals.
+Using these resources (rather than Web sources) will improve your chances of producing high quality work.

 Working Papers.
 Preprints